February 4, 2019

 Step 4: Add these numbers together to calculate your break-even point.
 If you were to charge a customer that exact amount, you’d recover all your expenses – but wouldn’t make a cent of profit.

 Now that you know your break-even point, you need to factor in your desired profit margin and markup costs accordingly.

 Setting HVAC Costs: How to Markup Materials and Labor

-Many HVAC business owners treat profit margins and markup as the same thing, but these are two different numbers – and to make a healthy profit, you need to understand both.
+Many HVAC business owners and contractors treat profit margins and markup as the same thing, but these are two different numbers – and to make a healthy profit, you need to understand both.

 Markup is the difference between your break-even point (i.e. what you pay for parts and labor) vs. what you charge the customer.